jasonfb/universal_track_manager/README.md

 Universal Track Manager, also known as UTM, is a gem to track your visitors and their pageloads.
 You can use it to track Urchin Tracking Module (UTM) parameters, and the fact that these two things abbreviate to the same letters is play-on-words.

 You can use Universal Track Manager to track simple information like browser, IP address, http referrer, and your inbound UTM (Urchin Tracking Module) parameters.
-Because UTM parameters are used most commonly with advirtising, we also refer to tracking your UTM parameters as "ad campaigns" or just "campaigns".
+Because UTM parameters are used most commonly with advertising, we also refer to tracking your UTM parameters as "ad campaigns" or just "campaigns".

 In particular, this Gem can be used to solve the common first-land problem where UTM parameters are present only in the first page of a user's visit, but not available naturally a few steps later when the event you want to track happens (see 'UTM Hooks')